Chetanchandra1994/File-format-converter-using-python/README.md

 5. Take appropriate steps to handle the exception

 ### Validation Steps
-•	You should check whether the data in the files has been converted properly.
+1. You should check whether the data in the files has been converted properly.
-•	Make sure the target folder has been created and populated with JSON files and confirm that the schema structure was accurately reflected from the CSV file.
+2. Make sure the target folder has been created and populated with JSON files and confirm that the schema structure was accurately reflected from the CSV file.
 (Hint: Refer to schemas.json)
-•	Take the count of records in the CSV files and compare it to the number of records in the JSON files.
+3. Take the count of records in the CSV files and compare it to the number of records in the JSON files.

-1.	import pandas as pd
-2.	# ###### Read orders JSON File using PANDAS
-3.	orders_data_json= pd.read_json(
-4.	    'data/retail_db/orders_json/part-00000',
-5.	    lines=True
-6.	)
-7.	# To find count of rows
-8.	orders_data_json.count()
-9.	# ###### Read order_items JSON File using PANDAS
-10.	order_items_data_json= pd.read_json(
-11.	    'data/retail_db/order_items_json/part-00000',
-12.	    lines=True
-13.	)
-14.	# To find count of rows
-15.	order_items_data_json.count()
 Technologies Used
-•	Programming Language – Python
+-	Programming Language – Python
-•	Pandas – For Converting CSV to Dataframe and then Dataframe into JSON.
+-	Pandas – For Converting CSV to Dataframe and then Dataframe into JSON.